FreeCodeCampGuam/A-Club/PITCHME.md

 Right now it's `false`, so change it to the opposite of `false`.

 Once you've done that, reload your game with Ctrl + R and see if it worked!

+---

+### Level 2

+> **_Tip:_** want to make someone's day?
+Shout "REGINALD!"

++++

+Awesome, looks like our game is working!

+Right now the title is just "untitled" and it's kind of an ugly color too 😕.
+Let's change that!

++++

+Variables can also hold strings of letters and characters called ... **strings**!
+In PICO-8, strings are surrounded with quotation marks " "

+Look!
+In the code there's a variable named `title` with the string `"untitled"` in it.

+Go ahead and change it to a *cooler* name.

++++

+Got it?
+Let's `reload` our game to see it in all its glory!

++++

+Oh wait, we forgot to change that ugly color!

+Variables can holds **strings** and **booleans**, but they can also hold **numbers**!
+Just like that `t` variable earlier.

++++

+Notice that the `t_color` variable has a number in it.
+That's because PICO-8 only has 16 colors to choose from and the number in t_color refers to one of those colors!

+Check out the cheatsheet in front of you and let's change that to a color you like!

++++

+Let's **reload** it and cross our fingers it works. 🤞